Janie Sell

-Jane Ann "Janie" Sell (born October 1, 1939, in Detroit, Michigan) is an American stage actress.
-She has performed in plays and musicals both on and off-Broadway, as well as in some films and television episodes.
+Jane Ann Sell (October 1, 1939 – June 9, 2026) was an American stage actress.
+She performed in plays and musicals both on and off-Broadway, as well as in some films and television episodes.

-Career
+Life and career

 Sell won the Tony Award for Best Featured Actress in a Musical for Over Here!, which also starred the then-surviving Andrews Sisters Maxene and Patty, and introduced John Travolta and Marilu Henner to Broadway.
 She also appeared in George M!, I Love My Wife, Irene, Dames at Sea and a revival of Pal Joey.
 She appeared off-Broadway in Kurt Vonnegut's God Bless You, Mr. Rosewater in 1979 at the Entermedia Theater.
 The musical comedy version of Vonnegut's novel was adapted and directed by Howard Ashman, with music by Alan Menken, and lyrics by Ashman and Dennis Green.

 She substituted for Carol Burnett in each Wednesday matinée performance of the comedy Moon Over Buffalo, which co-starred Philip Bosco, in the mid-1990s.

+Sell died after a brief illness on June 9, 2026, at the age of 86.